Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension: Preparation

 \subsection{Related Work and Difficulty of General Case}

-There are numerous studies for statistical inference with the Wasserstein distance in restricted settings.
-However, statistical inference for general multivariate data has remained unsolved, and our study addresses the question.
-We briefly review the related studies and describe a source of the difficulty.
+Numerous studies have been conducted on statistical inference using the Wasserstein distance in restricted settings.
+However, determining statistical inference for general multivariate data has remained unsolved, and our study aims to addresses the question.
+We briefly review the related studies and describe the problem source.

-\textbf{Univariate case}: When $X_i$'s are univariate (i.e. $\mX = \R$), the Wasserstein distance is described by an inverse of distribution functions.
-Let $F$ be a distribution function of data and $F_n$ be an empirical distribution of generated data, then one can derive $W(F,F_n) = \int_0^1|F^{-1}(s)-F_n^{-1}(s)|ds$ (see \cite{ambrosio2008gradient}).
-Several studies \cite{munk1998nonparametric,del1999tests,ramdas2017wasserstein,del2019central} derive an asymptotic distribution of $W(F_n,F)$ as a limit of the process with $F_n^{-1}$ and $F^{-1}$.
-Another study \cite{bernton2017inference} develops an inference method based on an extended version of the limit distribution.
-Obviously, the inverses $F_n^{-1}$ and $F^{-1}$ are valid only with the univariate case.
-Hence it is not applicable for multivariate cases.
+\textbf{Univariate case}: When $X_i$'s are univariate (i.e. $\mX \subseteq \mathbb{R}$), the Wasserstein distance is written as an inverse of the distribution function.
+Let $F$ be a distribution function of data and $F_n$ be an empirical distribution of generated data.
+Then, we can derive {$W_p(F,F_n) = (\int_0^1|F^{-1}(s)-F_n^{-1}(s)|^p ds)^{1/p}$} (see \citep{ambrosio2008gradient}).
+Several studies \citep{munk1998nonparametric,del1999tests,ramdas2017wasserstein,del2019central} have derived an asymptotic distribution of $W(F_n,F)$ as a limit of the process with $F_n^{-1}$ and $F^{-1}$. \cite{bernton2017inference} developed an inference method based on an extended version of the limit distribution.
+Obviously, the inverses $F_n^{-1}$ and $F^{-1}$ are valid only in the univariate case, and hence, are not applicable to multivariate cases.